IBM/aspera-cli/README.md

 When a plugin is invoked, the preset associated with the name of the plugin is loaded, unless the option --no-default (or -N) is used.

+> [!NOTE]
-> **Note:** Special plugin name: `config` can be associated with a preset that is loaded initially, typically used for default values.
+> Special plugin name: `config` can be associated with a preset that is loaded initially, typically used for default values.

 Operations on this preset are done using regular `config` operations: